GluuFederation/docs-ce-prod/3.1.3/source/user-management/scim2.md

 * [PatchUserExtTest](https://github.com/GluuFederation/SCIM-Client/blob/version_3.1.3/scim-client2/src/test/java/gluu/scim2/client/patch/PatchUserExtTest.java)

-## Error handling
+## Error Handling

-When something happens that prevents an operation to succeed you can do some post-processing and show meaningful errors to your users.
+When something happens that prevents an operation from working properly, you can do some post-processing and show meaningful errors to your users.
 The strategy is simple:

-* Detect if the status code of the response is what you expect: 201 for creations, 204 for removals, and 200 for updates and searches.
+- Detect if the status code of the response is what you expect: 201 for creations, 204 for removals, and 200 for updates and searches
-* If not, parse the response contents according to the error format of SCIM spec (section 3.12 of RFC 7644)
+- If not, parse the response contents according to the error format of SCIM spec (section 3.12 of RFC 7644)
-* Do your custom processing using the `scimType` and `detail` properties of the error (again see section 3.12 of RFC 7644).
+- Do your custom processing using the `scimType` and `detail` properties of the error (again see section 3.12 of RFC 7644)

 The following are sample response errors:

-* A GET for a non-existent resource:
+- A GET for a non-existent resource:

 ```
 {